Contributed image Seller loan

 The seller must therefore not only trust in the buyer’s abilities for the future, but also in the financial repayment of his loan.
 Therefore, all options of collateral and private, personal guarantees must be examined and, if necessary, also clarified together with the financing banks.

-A seller’s loan can be a promising way for buyers to close the purchase price gap and make financing possible.
-Because it is often the case that, especially for younger individuals the creditworthiness and the framework at the banks are not sufficientto finance the entire purchase price.
+On the buyer’s side, a seller’s loan can be a promising way to close the purchase price gap and make financing possible.
+This is because it is often the case that younger individuals in particular the creditworthiness and the framework at the banks are not sufficientto finance the entire purchase price.
 However, with a seller’s loan, the buyer can make up the difference and thus make the purchase.

 On the subject of Take over a company without equity capital the vendor loan can be of central importance.